rikkimax/twp-d/manuscript/content/gettingstarted/community/irc.md

 * Memos (messages to possibly offline users)
 * Custom host name, provides a custom host name associated with your nickname instead of your IP address
 * Bot services, custom nicknames and joined to your channel for the different services.
 More commonly just for channel management

+It is very common for operators of a channel to use bots and scripts to control the channel.
+As well as provide helpful information.
+Such information can simply getting the poster and name of a youtube video from its link.
+Or it could be given a wikipedia url get a short description of the content.
+There are other such uses such as notifications for external events.

+One form of spam or "spammy" messages is where a large amount of emotes and colour may be used.
+The amount at which is considered spam, is determined by the operators for the channel.